Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Abstract

 \section{Abstract}

 This paper has two main objectives.
-The first one is to show that the Connes' formulation of Dirac theory can be applied in the framework of quantum principal bundles for any $n$–dimensional spectral triple, any quantum group, any quantum principal connection and any finite--dimensional corepresentation of the quantum group.
-The second objective is to demonstrate that, under certain conditions, one can define a Yang–Mills functional that measures the squared norm of the curvature of a quantum principal connection, in contrast to the Yang–Mills functional proposed by Connes, which measures the squared norm of the curvature of a compatible quantum linear connection.
-An illustrative example based on the non--commutative $n$--torus is presented, highlighting the differences and similarities between the two functionals.
+The first one is to show that the Connes' formulation of Dirac theory can be applied in the framework of quantum principal bundles for any $n$--dimensional spectral triple, any quantum group, any quantum principal connection and any finite--dimensional corepresentation of the quantum group.
+The second objective is to demonstrate that, for quantum principal $SU(N)$--bundles over toric non--commutative manifolds, one can define a Yang–Mills functional that measures the squared norm of the curvature of a quantum principal connection, in contrast to the Yang–Mills functional proposed by Connes, which measures the squared norm of the curvature of a quantum linear connection compatible with the metric.
+An illustrative example based on the non--commutative $n$--torus and $U(1)$ is presented, highlighting the differences and similarities between the two functionals.